SPS-L/pyeplan/docs/help_ref/citing.rst

    }

-If you want to cite a specific PyPSA version, each release of PyPSA is stored on `Zenodo <https://zenodo.org/>`_ with a release-specific DOI.
+If you want to cite a specific PyEPLAN version, each release of PyEPLAN is stored on `Zenodo <https://zenodo.org/>`_ with a release-specific DOI.
-The release-specific DOIs can be found linked from the overall PyPSA Zenodo DOI:
+The release-specific DOIs can be found linked from the overall PyEPLAN Zenodo DOI:

 .. image:: https://zenodo.org/badge/DOI/10.5281/zenodo.3894705.svg